 The reservation of the facilities does not include use of the pool by attendees of the event.
 The person making the reservation is responsible for ensuring that none of the guests use the pool, pool deck or spa areas.

 No portable heating and/or cooking devices are allowed within the facilities or are to be used for the event.
+A food truck or single cooktop vendor fueled by a single propane tank not to exceed 30lb propane tank (e.g. taco catering) is permitted in designated outdoor areas at specific parks.
+Please contact Management for further information regarding designated facilities where outdoor music is permitted.

 Open flames, candles, sternos, tiki torches, and other similar items are not permitted at any time within any Master Association recreational amenity.

-All signs, balloons or decorations of any kind, including but not limited to names, directions or otherwise on the clubhouse facility or on the surrounding streets must be removed immediately following the reserved time period.
+All signs, balloons, confetti, or decorations of any kind, including but not limited to names, directions or otherwise on the clubhouse facility or on the surrounding streets must be removed immediately following the reserved time period.

 The use of bounce houses, or the like, is permitted in limited lawn areas within the community.
 Insurance coverage is required for use of any bounce houses, or the like, as stated in the Bounce House Use Agreement.